xcollantes/loggio/README.md

 ### Cloning your project that contains submodules

-Clone the Repository With Submodules:
+Clone the repository With submodules:

 ```bash
 git clone --recursive https://github.com/my-project-with-submodules